prwhitegsf/OrderBook/README.md

 Our matching strategy: First In, First Out
 Consists of:
 - a container of Levels holding order information at each price
-- A set of functions to add, remove, and change the quantity of the orders
+- a set of functions to add, remove, and change the quantity of the orders
+- a MatchedOrders object holding the result of the matching sequence
 - each Level consists of:
     - a container of all the orders at that price
     - depth: the total number of contracts available at the price